rsp83/Python_lab/README.md

     Reverse a string: Write a Python program that asks the user to enter a string, and then prints the string in reverse order.done <br>

     novos exercicios : <br>
-        5. Calculate the factorial of a number: Write a Python program that asks the user to enter a number, and then calculates and prints the factorial of that number.<BR>
+        5. Calculate the factorial of a number: Write a Python program that asks the user to enter a number, and then calculates and prints the factorial of that number.DONE<BR>

         6.I want to build a programm that puts words in alphabetical order and takes the words from user input rather them an pre build array.
 DONE <BR>